 Before you can engage in meaningful price negotiation, you need to set your target price.
 If you don’t already have one, you’ll need to contact suppliers to request quotations, and thereby find a price baseline.

 Your supplier will ask you for both your specifications and target price when asking for a lower price.
 Sometimes they even ask before sending an initial quotation.

 Further, it also helps you to know what to aim for.
 That said, your target price must be realistic.

 2. Be clear about your quality requirements before you start negotiating

 A product can, as I mentioned, be made using different materials and components.
-You need to have a ‘fixed’ product specification, and understanding for what makes or breaks the quality of your product.
+You need to have a ‘fixed’ product specification and understanding of what makes or breaks the quality of your product.

-Otherwise, you can’t say if a price is good, or bad.
+Otherwise, you can’t say if a price is good, acceptable, or bad.

 18 dollars is a decent price for a stainless steel watch.